codewithcc/Live-Cam-Hand-Written-Digit-Classification/README.md

 - **Output Layer:** Predicts one of the 10 digit classes (0-9).

 ## Results
-The classifier achieves an accuracy of **XX%** on the MNIST test dataset and performs efficiently in real-time on live video.
+The classifier achieves an accuracy of **96%** on the MNIST test dataset and performs efficiently in real-time on live video.

 ## Future Enhancements
 - **Enhance Detection:** Improve preprocessing for better detection of poorly drawn digits.